Highland Village Homeowners Association

 • 4x4 posts–Rejected as visually too narrow for the mailbox size

-• 6x6 composite posts–Rejected as cost exceeded approved budget
+• 6x6 composite posts–Rejected as cost exceeded approved special assessment

-• 6x6 AC2 rough-sawn cedar–Rejected as cost exceeded approved budget
+• 6x6 AC2 rough-sawn cedar–Rejected as cost exceeded approved special assessment

 We selected: